-Situated in southern Poland along the Vistula (Wisla) River is Kraków, Poland’s second largest city.
+Situated in southern Poland along the Vistula (Wisla) River is Kraków, Poland’s second-largest city.
 This “city of science and culture” is both modern and historical, featuring one captivating juxtaposition after another—glossy art galleries amongst abandoned factories and pulsing nightclubs just minutes from centuries-old universities.

-Activities (that are completely free!)
+Activities in Kraków (that are completely free!)

 Art and history buffs will savor every minute of their time in this enchanting city, as a great number of museums offer free admission for one day each week.
 Some of our must-sees include: